Questions Agents Think You Should Ask When it Comes to Medicare

 For example, even if you've already met your deductible for the year, you may still have to pay a $30 copay each time you visit a specialist.

-Why does this matter?
-Because two plans can look identical at first glance (similar premiums, same networks) but a lower deductible paired with higher copays can prove more expensive over time depending on your usage.
-People who visit doctors frequently during the year are often better served with a plan that has higher premiums and low copays, while someone who hardly ever sees a doctor might prefer a lower-premium plan even if the deductible is higher.
-Understanding how copays and deductibles work together gives you a much clearer picture of your true out-of-pocket costs.
+People who visit doctors frequently are often better served with a plan that has higher premiums and low copays.
+Someone who rarely sees a doctor might prefer a lower-premium plan even if the deductible is higher.
+Understanding how these two costs work together gives you a clearer picture of your true out-of-pocket spending.

 How Can I Find New Doctors in My Network?